sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

     <td>Produce IT-enabled project intake condition standard</td>
     <td>
 Produce a list of conditions that IT-Enabled projects must meet with before project intake can accept them.
 E.g.<Br>
-<li>Metrics of business outcomes are defined and approved by ESDC’s Chief Architect</li>
+<li>Metrics of business outcomes are defined and approved by ESDC's Chief Architect</li>
 <li>The business sponsor commits the availability of, at minimum, one business subject matter expert throughout the IT Project</li>
 <li>The business sponsor commits the availability of, at minimum, one policy expert throughout the IT Project</li>
 <li>The business sponsor commits the availability of a sample of end users throughout the IT Project</li>